All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 GH Secretagogue Peptide Pharmacology

 Ipamorelin binds to GHS-R1a (the ghrelin receptor) on somatotrophs.
-It is a pentapeptide (Aib-His-D-2Nal-D-Phe-Lys-NH2) designed for high selectivity.
+It's a pentapeptide (Aib-His-D-2Nal-D-Phe-Lys-NH2) designed for high selectivity.
 Unlike ghrelin, which activates GHS-R broadly and affects appetite, cortisol, and other hormones, ipamorelin is selective for GH release with minimal effects on ACTH, cortisol, or prolactin at therapeutic doses.
 This selectivity is its primary advantage over earlier GH secretagogues.

 What to Monitor